sr-stanley/osticket-lifecycle-examples/README.md

 **Procedure for linking *Child* tickets**
-*(Since we only have the one ticket open this is soley for understanding purposes.)*
+*(Since we only have the one ticket open this is solely for understanding purposes.)*

 While the **Supervisor Agent** is doing their job the **Tier 1 Agent** would start linking related (Child) tickets.
 - As **Tier 1 Agent**, for each similar ticket:
-  - More → Link → select the Parent Incident ticket
+  - `More → Link` → select the Parent Incident ticket

 **Post short notes** (example):